alidcast/rogue.js/packages/rogue-hocs/README.md

 export default withStyles(theme)(App)
 ```

-*In this case, our `StyleProvider` just wraps each respective packages `ThemeProvider`.
-Initializing it with your theme is optional but you must still import the appropriate `hoc` as that's how you tell us to configure SSR support for it.*

 That's it; now you have SSR support for your styles, so style away!

 ## State management